-To complete the Library Information Technology A.S. degree, students are required to successfully complete an additional 18 credits of general education coursework.
+To complete the Library Information Technology A.A.S. degree, students are required to successfully complete an additional 15 credits of general education coursework.
 This coursework must be selected from at least four of the MnTC goal areas.
-Specific courses that are recommended are INFS 2510, SOCI 1160, and an MnTC Goal Area 1 Speech course (SPCH 1000, SPCH 1010, SPCH 1011 or SPCH 1012).
+Specific courses that are recommended are INFS 2510 and SOCI 1160.